Goto main content

 Map of Humanity & Inclusion's interventions in Madagascar

-Madagascar is still one of the poorest countries in the world, with 81% of its population still living below the internationally recognised poverty line of US$1.90/day.
+Madagascar remains one of the poorest countries in the world, with 81% of the population still living below the internationally recognised poverty line of US$1.90/day.

 It is the fourth poorest country in the world in terms of per capita wealth and is currently facing a situation of food insecurity due to climate change and prolonged drought.
-1.64 million people were acutely food insecure and 309,000 children acutely malnourished in 2022.
+1.64 million people are acutely food insecure and 309,000 children were acutely malnourished in 2022.

-The fallout from the conflict in Ukraine, the third wave of the COVID-19 pandemic and extreme weather events in 2022 have led to a slowdown in growth.
+The fallout from the conflict in Ukraine, the multiple waves of the COVID-19 pandemic and extreme weather events in 2022 and 2023 have led to a slowdown in growth.
 Unemployment remains high and the situation of people with disabilities is particularly difficult.
-They experience significant discrimination in their communities.
+They are strongly discriminated against in their communities.
 Marginalised, their economic and social inclusion remains complicated.
-Mental disorders are particularly taboo on the island.
+Intellectual disability is particularly taboo on the island.

 Where we work